Taiwan and U.S. officials say China has deployed missiles on island in disputed waters

-Earlier, China's Ministry of Foreign Affairs spokesman Hong Lei told reporters that the "deployment of defense facilities in our own territory is appropriate and reasonable."
+China’s Ministry of Foreign Affairs spokesman Hong Lei told reporters last week that the “deployment of defense facilities in our own territory is appropriate and reasonable.”

 “It’s aimed at improving our national defense capabilities and has nothing to do with so-called militarization,” he told a press briefing.